Best hikes in Costa Rica: our top picks

 8. Rio Celeste Waterfall hike, Tenorio Volcano National Park

-As well as the waterfall itself, you'll also find here one of the best hikes in Costa Rica as well as lush tropical rainforest teeming with wildlife.
-You'll find here all sorts of fauna from blue morpho butterflies and dart frogs to all kinds of chattering monkeys.
+Hikes to the waterfall take you through lush tropical rainforest teeming with wildlife — from blue morpho butterflies and dart frogs, to all kinds of chattering monkeys.

 Waterfall and natural pool with turquoise water of Rio Celeste, Costa Rica © Shutterstock